 - Dirty Leaves – When leaves are full of dust they cannot absorb the nutrients needed from sunlight.
 Clean them with a shower in the sink or tub.
-For large leaf plants, wipe them down with a damp cloth and coconut oil.
+For large leaf plants, wipe them down with a damp cloth.

 - Overpacked Soil – If your plant has gone too long without the proper watering schedule it can become hardened.
 Aerate the soil with chopsticks to allow air to circulate.

 - Incorrect humidity – Some plants prefer a more humid atmosphere than others.
 Group humidity-loving plants together so they can feed off each other!

 - Improper Drainage – If you’ve planted your houseplant in a pot without drainage, it will rarely survive.
 Make sure there are enough drainage holes and proper soil so the roots aren’t sitting in moist soil continually.